 Why Choose Industrial Technology and Management?

 The Industrial Technology and Management program is designed to complement previous training in a technical area in order to move into a management role in a manufacturing or related facility.
 The degree program is interdisciplinary, bringing components of various programs together with specialty courses which expand the knowledge base of the student in manufacturing and industrial settings.
-The foundation classes provide depth of knowledge applicable to any technology field with classes in automation, globalization, lean manufacturing, OSHA safety, general management, quality statistics, and industrial operations.
+The foundation classes provide depth of knowledge applicable to any technology field with classes in automation, globalization, lean manufacturing, general management, quality statistics, and industrial operations.
 Students typically come to the ITM program with work experience in a manufacturing environment.
 This allows students to bring their own experiences from their jobs to the classroom for a unique perspective on solving manufacturing related problems.
-The program is currently offered only during the evening hours at a variety of locations away from the Big Rapids main campus, including Grand Rapids, Muskegon, Lansing, Warren, Dearborn, Midland/Bay City, Port Huron and Auburn Hills.
+The program is currently offered only during the evening hours at locations away from the Big Rapids main campus, including Grand Rapids and Warren.

 Get a Great Job

 Most of our current students work in a manufacturing facility and wish to advance their careers, responsibilities and salaries.
 By bringing a comprehensive understanding of the fundamentals of manufacturing, additional skills are learned in the program which can transfer directly to the workplace.
 Employment opportunities for Industrial Technology and Management graduates are found across the entire spectrum of manufacturing and related industries.
-Common job titles one could expect from completing this program include production supervisor, project leader, team leader or in middle management.
+Common job titles one could expect from completing this program include production supervisor, project leader, project manager, continuous improvement manager, lean specialist, team leader or in middle management.
 Depending on your previous experience, additional career tracks one could expect from obtaining this degree may also be available in engineering, upper management and sales.

-Admission into the ITM degree program will require at least 56 transferable credits or an Associate Degree.
+Admission into the ITM degree program will require at least 48 transferable credits or an Associate Degree.
 In certain circumstances, individuals may be admitted into the program without prior earned credit at the discretion of the Dean.
 In addition, students may be enrolled concurrently at FSU and one of the community college partners associated with the program.
-A 2.5 overall GPA and 2.5 in mathematics courses is required for admission.
+A 2.5 overall GPA is required for admission.
 All official college transcripts must be submitted at time of application for admission.
-Students should refer to www.ferris.edu and choose “Transfer Student” from the “Quick Links” pull-down menu to review Ferris’ policy regarding admission criteria for transfer students.
-All courses transferred into Ferris must be “C” or higher including courses used in the ITM required core and recommended electives.
-Students with an Associate’s Degree can transfer a general education course(s) with less than a “C” grade in many cases.
+Students should refer to www.ferris.edu and choose "Transfer Student" from the "Quick Links" pull-down menu to review Ferris' policy regarding admission criteria for transfer students.
+All courses transferred into Ferris must be "C" or higher including courses used in the ITM required core and recommended electives.

 Industrial Technology and Management